 More exterior views:

-Looking south on Grand from 7th Street, perhaps around 1912.
+c.1912 - Looking south on Grand from 7th Street.
 It's a photo by Martin Behrman in the Los Angeles Public Library collection.
 The photo also appears in the California State Library collection.
 Note the "Theatre" sign on the stagehouse.
 And check out that nice fire escape access to the grid.

 The large whitish building in the center is the Los Angeles Athletic Club at 7th & Olive, opened in 1912.
 To its right in 1920 would rise the Pantages, later renamed the Warner.
 At the right there's Bullocks at 7th & Broadway.
 In the distance left of the Athletic Club note Central Park (renamed Pershing Square in 1918) and the the building that would later be called the Philharmonic Auditorium.